Skip to content

 2. Struct (Tuple) Constructor

-The struct constructor, also known as the tuple constructor, is used to define composite types made up of multiple components.
+Creates standard structured types, similar to records or tuples in the relational model, made up of several components.
+Used to define composite types made up of multiple components.
 Each component has a name and an associated type.

 ConstructorDescription